International

 Current Political Context

 The Labour Party led by Jonas Gahr Støre managed to form a minority coalition government with the Centre Party following the 2021 parliamentary election.
 The third potential government partner – the Socialist Left Party – decided not to join the coalition over disagreements related to environmental policy (as oil and gas exploration should continue at both old and new oil fields); however, it supports Støre’s government on a case-by-case basis.
 Government stability is further guaranteed by the Norwegian constitution, which does not allow the dissolution of the parliament and early elections.
-Norwegian Prime Minister Jonas Gahr Støre shuffled his Cabinet in October 2023 after his centre-left party was defeated in local elections in September by the centre-right opposition party.
-Three ministers have exited the Cabinet, and two have been reassigned to new positions.
-The Cabinet has undergone an expansion, now comprising 20 members, with the addition of a new role dedicated to digitalization.

 Main Political Parties

 Coalition governments comprising several parties are typical in Norway.
 Currently, nine parties are represented in the parliament.
-The Labour Party and the Conservative Party are the most represented.
+The Labour Party and the Conservative Party are historically the most represented.

 - Norwegian Labour Party (DNA): centre-left